-Analysis showed the average estimated competence score of the respondents to be 0.53 (SD = 0.17) in the whole-group consensus analysis (South African cohort: 0.61; New Zealand Cohort: 0.51) (refer to Table 1).
-The eigenvalue ratio and average estimated competence scores at first glance indicated that despite regional differences in geophysical conditions and sectoral differences in sociometrical contexts, marine users generally agreed about important requirements for marine forecasts.
-But there was high variability in mean competence scores in some of the consensus models.
-We adopt the heuristic by (Caulkins and Hyatt, 1999) to help distinguish varying degrees of consensus, where multiple centers of agreement may exist and form so-called noncoherent models.
+An average estimated knowledge score above 0.5 indicates moderate agreement about an underlying model of shared knowledge (Weller, 2007).
+The competence (or knowledge score) is the probability that an informant knows (not guesses) the answer to a question, and it is a value between 0 and 1.
+Analysis showed the average estimated knowledge score of the respondents to be 0.53 (SD = 0.17) in the whole-group consensus analysis (subgroup knowledge score averages ranged from 0.51-0.61 refer to Table 1).
+The eigenvalue ratio and average estimated knowledge scores at first glance indicated that despite regional differences in geophysical conditions and sectoral differences in sociometrical contexts, marine users generally agreed about important requirements for marine forecasts.
+But there was high variability in mean knowledge scores of agreement may exist and form so-called noncoherent models.
 Where multiple negative competence scores exist, and/or where one subgroup's mean competence is less than .5 (while the other is significantly higher) we identify the model as noncoherent regardless of the eigenvalue ratio.
-Negative competencies would signal that a participant responded very differently from others.